 Calves (At top of boot): 12”

 Fit: So it runs a little bit on the wider side and just a touch wider than Burton boots which many are familiar with.
 So other than UK sizing which fits true, the Adidas Response runs on the bigger side and for all of us at The Good Ride the boots fit right at 1/2 size smaller than most boots fit me so it’s probably the same for you.
 They also fit a wider foot and although they aren’t technically wide boots they fit as well as some boots made specifically for wider feet.

-Flex: The Adidas Response ADV flex is right there with the Tactical ADV at a 6 out of 10 and we felt this is a pretty right on assessment by Adidas.
+Flex: The Adidas Response ADV flex is right there with the Tactical ADV at a 6 out of 10 and we felt this is a pretty right on an assessment by Adidas.
 Some companies can be way off.
 It’s got a good feel on the forward flex.

 Comfort: So I wish I could do this review over now that I found 8.5 for the 2018 models is a perfect fit for me because the size 9 was a little off.
 I think a lot of the little flex issues/pressure points would disappear with the response like they did with the Tactical ADV when I sized down.
 It seems like it would be almost free of pressure points and hot spots day one.